edbramblett/sp26-team4/README.md

 Jalen Higgins

 ## Description
 Our app will be a place for pet owners to be quickly connected to pet sitters and pet walkers for any of their needs.
-The app will include the ability to make bookings, a review system, and GPS walking routes.
+The app will include the ability to add pets, make bookings, view caretakers, and leave reviews.
+Caretakers will be able to make incident report and accept bookings at their choice.
 Our app aims to create an easy way for pet owners to find the care they need from a wide range of pet caretakers.
 The motivation is to streamline pet care by centralizing trust and logistics.
 The goal is to provide a reliable platform where owners can feel safe hiring help, and sitters can manage their business efficiently.

 ## App Functions
 1. Customer (Jalen):